Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/spy-x-family/episode-29-the-pastry-of-knowledge-the-informants-great-romance-plan-ii-924312">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/tales-of-wedding-rings/episode-9-episode-9-924437">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Eden's legendary dessert finally appears!
-In order to obtain the macrons that supposedly can make<br>you into an Imperial Scholar if eaten, Anya and her friends race to get to<br>them first.</p>
+<p align="center">Peace has returned to Maasa and the gang are able to take a short break.<br>Satou and Hime go on a date alone, but Nefritis, Granart, and Saphir secretly follow<br>them.
+Satou and Hime are enjoying their date, but then they recall Alabaster's prior words.</p>
 </td>
 </tr>
 </table>